 One of the best ways to find a great auto loan lender is by reading third-party reviews.
 You can discover what actual customers are saying about them before you choose to do business with them.
 The Better Business Bureau (BBB) currently gives Chase Auto Finance an A+, but they have several listings on the BBB website.
 You will find plenty of 4- and 5-star reviews of Chase Auto Finance at several other review sites as well.

 You can apply for a Chase auto loan online.
 The process takes just a few minutes.
 You can also apply over the phone by calling customer service or in person at a Chase branch.

 When you apply, you’ll need to specify the dealership where you plan to buy a vehicle.
-If you later decide that you want to buy a car from a different dealership, you’ll need to complete a new loan application or contact the company directly.
-If you’re not yet positive about which vehicle you’ll be buying, it may be best to wait to apply for an auto loan from Chase until you’re certain.
+If you later decide to buy a car from a different dealership, you’ll need to complete a new loan application or contact the company directly.
+If you’re not yet positive about which vehicle you’ll be buying, it may be best to wait to apply for a Chase auto loan until you’re certain.

-Chase will run a hard inquiry into your credit to process the application.
+Chase will run a hard inquiry on your credit history to process the application.
 In most cases, you’ll receive a decision on your application within two to three hours.
 Once you’re approved, your approval and APR are good for 30 days.

 With Chase Auto Preferred, a concierge dealership employee will guide you through buying a car:

 - The concierge will facilitate a test drive and a trade-in vehicle evaluation, if needed.

 - The concierge will also work with you to find appropriate financing, whether that’s through Chase or through another loan provider.